Assets

 {#js /static/components/card/card.js #}

-Option 1: Put components assets in the static folder¶
+Option 2: Put component assets in a static folder

 Keep components and assets separate: